 One of the institutions that Lycurgus (The legendary law giver credited with creating the laws of Sparta) brought to Sparta was the Syssition.
 The Syssition was a common mess hall that could be thought of almost as a clubhouse for Spartans warriors to hang out at.
 At the Syssition combat units of Spartans would eat their meals together and socialize between their military drills and physical training sessions, strengthening their sense of loyalty to one another and further developing “team chemistry.”

-Lycurgus feared the danger of private living in regards to the fitness of his envisioned society of brother-warriors.
+Lycurgus feared the danger of private living in regard to the fitness of his envisioned society of brother-warriors.

 “… so that they might eat with one another in companies, of common and specified foods, and not take their meals at home, reclining on costly couches at lavish tables, delivering themselves into the hands of servants and cooks to be fattened in the dark, like voracious animals, and ruining not only their characters but also their bodies, by surrendering them to every desire…”